AppleGamer22/applegamer22.github.io/content/posts/shell/index.md

 ```

 ### macOS
-If you install your command-line tools with the [Homebrew](https://brew.sh) package manager, the following code snippet from their documentation[^1] should be added to the appropriate place in `~/.zshrc`.
+If you install your command-line tools with the [Homebrew](https://brew.sh) package manager, the following code snippet from their documentation[^1] should be added to the appropriate place in `~/.zshrc` file.

 In my case, the following configuration worked the best, since other tools (such as [`vagrant`](https://github.com/hashicorp/vagrant)) keep the completions in other places: